 From an ANT perspective, much organizational theorizing engages in the practice of purification, which requires categorization and classification, and it is through purifying that institutions can be identified.
 They can be classified and categorized according to an abstract set of features, such that they are rendered static, permanent, timeless, universal and, above all, knowable.
 In being purified, they become ideal-types against which to measure and verify that which pertains to them.
 But the question is, in order to purify, what has the knowledge-making enterprise left out?
-To focus on the practice of purification is only part of the story, for there is another practice, that of translation, on which much of our theorizing depends for its existence and yet which it denies at the same time (Latour, 1993).
+To focus on the practice of purification is only part of the story, for there is another practice, that of translation, on which much of our theorizing depends for its existence and yet which it denies at the same time (LATOUR, 1993).

 Concurrent with purifying the messy world in which we live, we also engage in translation.
 Here, far from separating everything into neat categories, their contacts are amplified, mixing together humans and nonhumans, without bracketing anything and without excluding any combination, in the process creating hybrids in the form of networks of humans and nonhumans.
 Different from the practice of purification, which involves separation, the practice of translation involves the threading together of any or all of these actors into a network that makes sense.
 It entails interconnecting these heterogeneous elements and viewing them as performing relationally, as interacting to produce what we contingently call an institution, with one actor seeking to redefine the meaning of the other actors, enrolling them into a position, such that its interests also become theirs.
 What results from the practice of translation are hybrids, networks that are both contingent and emergent.
-They are contingent in that their relations are never fixed for all time, such that the actornetworks could come asunder should the interests of any actors diverge.
+They are contingent in that their relations are never fixed for all time, such that the actor-networks could come asunder should the interests of any actors diverge.
 Similarly, they are emergent in that they do not appear ready formed, as pure essences that always-already existed.

-In focusing more on 'the processes through which discretion emerges' and less on 'the problem of giving accurate descriptions of discrete elements' (Lee & Hassard, 1999: 398-399, emphasis in original), the empirical for ANT becomes the site of 'active processing' where not only are the descriptions of the institutional being worked and reworked by participants, both human and nonhuman, but so too is the institutional itself.
-In addressing the institutional, therefore, ANT focuses its efforts on investigating how the institutional is 'performed.'
+In focusing more on "the processes through which discretion emerges" and less on "the problem of giving accurate descriptions of discrete elements" (LEE; HASSARD, 1999, p.398-9, emphasis in original), the empirical for ANT becomes the site of "active processing" where not only are the descriptions of the institutional being worked and reworked by actors, both human and nonhuman, but so too is the institutional itself.
+In addressing the institutional, therefore, ANT focuses its efforts on investigating how the institutional is "performed".

 Moving away from diffusion, ANT's concept of translation affords researchers looking to move past the totalizing view of institutions and institutional outcomes with both a conceptual and methodological means to advance their work.
 Thus, rather than trace diffusion across space and time, an ANT approach attends to the local motivations for adopting isomorphic templates, norms or practices, for example, and to local variations in the use and outcomes of adopting these isomorphic templates, norms or practices.
-What ANT avoids assuming is that all actants within an emerging network act in a similar way and for similar reasons.
-Indeed, different actants not only take on similar templates, norms or practices for different reasons, but, in the process of adoption, they also introduce slight changes to them (Sahlin-Andersson, 1996).
-Therefore, a key difference between diffusion and translation is that diffusion is interested in the movement of a physical object through time and space; translation calls attention to the changes that take place in meanings and interpretations as a physical or social object travels through a network (Czarniawska and Sevón, 1996).
+What ANT avoids assuming is that all actors within an emerging network act in a similar way and for similar reasons.
+Indeed, different actors not only take on similar templates, norms or practices for different reasons, but, in the process of adoption, they also introduce slight changes to them (SAHLIN-ANDERSSON, 1996).
+Therefore, a key difference between diffusion and translation is that diffusion is interested in the movement of, for example, a blackboxed organization through time and space; translation calls attention to the work of constructing the organizational and to the shifting associations and substitutions.